 Landlords must use verification methods that are acceptable to the U.S. Department of Housing and Urban Development (HUD).
 They are also responsible for determining if the verification documentation they receive is adequate and credible.
 HUD accepts these three methods of verification (in order of acceptability): third-party verification, review of documents, and household certification.
 If the first option (third-party verification) isn't available, landlords must document the reason in your tenant file before pursuing any less acceptable forms of verification.

 - Third-party verification: HUD's preferred method for landlords to get third-party verification is written documentation sent directly by the third-party source, through the mail or over the Internet.
-Landlords are required to deal directly with third-party sources (to avoid document tampering), so don't be surprised if a landlord rejects your offer to hand-deliver a verification document form, such as through your employer or bank.
+Landlords are required to deal directly with third-party sources (to avoid document tampering), so don't be surprised if a landlord rejects your offer to hand-deliver a verification document form.

 - Oral verification: Landlords may also verify information orally, by talking with third-party sources over the phone.
 Although not as reliable as written documentation, it may be necessary if third parties don't respond to written verification requests.